 It was torture.
-Though I did ok throughout Algebra I and Geometry, once I got to Algebra II the wheels came off the bus.
+Though I did ok throughout Algebra I and Geometry, once I got to Algebra II… the wheels came off the bus.
 I listened to entire lectures on logarithms delivered in the voice of Charlie Brown’s teacher.
-I didn’t understand why it mattered, its practical application, why I needed it.
+I didn’t understand why it mattered, its practical application, nor why I needed it.

 And to this day I’m convinced my teacher was a sociopath who derived great joy from my confusion.
-Let’s call her Dorothy Ball because her fucking name was Dorothy Ball (HOW YOU LIKE ME NOW, DOTTY?).
+Let’s call her Dorothy Ball because her fucking name was Dorothy Ball.
+(How you like me now, Dotty?)
 She was one of those teachers who, instead of motivating students to give it their all, slowly crushed the joy of learning out of me and convinced me that I was a feeble-minded and frivolous girl for not picking up what she put down.

-Clearly I wanted to learn math—or I at least cared about my academic standing—because I remember sitting through a meeting with my mom and Ms. Ball to come up with a strategy for improving.
+Clearly I wanted to learn math—or at least I cared about my academic standing—because I remember sitting through a meeting with my mom and Ms. Ball to come up with a strategy for improving.
 I’ll never forget that meeting.